AVSystem/developer-zone/docs/Coiote_IoT_DM/introduction.md

 - Search for end devices by Device ID or End IoT Device Objects.
 - View device details, including instance, prefix, and last operation time.
 - Navigate to the End IoT Device’s management view or its instance in the gateway Data model tab.

+!!!
+Info
+    A comprehensive and detailed description of all platform features, can be found in the user documentation available after logging into the platform.